 That leaves only one question: If not the Cardinals, then who?

 Whispers around teams like the Orioles and Angels should also be set aside.
-The Angels have never reached the nine-figure plateau with any player, and don’t expect that to change any time soon.
+The Angels have never reached the nine-figure plateau with any player.
+Don’t expect that to change any time soon.
 As for Baltimore, while the Orioles have Derrek Lee signed for a year, there will be a major hole at first base, what with no prospects ready to step in.
 But if Andy MacPhail remains in the front office, it would be hard to imagine that the Orioles – who were rumored to offer 140 million to Teixeira – would come anywhere near the asking price for Pujols.
-The rumored 30-million dollar per year price tag for Pujols would be approximately one-third of Baltimore’s payroll in 2011.
+The rumored 30-million dollar per year price tag would be approximately one-third of Baltimore’s payroll in 2011.

-New York Mets – Certainly, there is the whirlwind story against the Mets involving a lawsuit that is seeking $1 billion from the team’s ownership, and that would act as an obstacle to any major addition to the roster.
+Certainly, there is the whirlwind story against the Mets involving a lawsuit that is seeking $1 billion from the team’s ownership, and that would act as an obstacle to any major addition to the roster.
 But New York has taken on a number of bad contracts in the past, many of which are set to come off the books in the near future.
 If everything else gets sorted out, this is a franchise that competes (in payroll) with the Yankees and Red Sox.
 It wouldn’t be out of the realm of possibility – with no major superstar planted at first base – for the Mets to take on another major contract, only this time with arguably the game’s best overall player.

 There is plenty of time for the Albert Pujols rumor stew to continue to simmer, and if the St. Louis star does move to free agency at the end of the 2011 season, there will be plenty of fireworks and a LeBron James Decision-like atmosphere ready to explode onto the scene.